keboola/developers-docs/extend/component/code-patterns/interface.md

 ![Screenshot -- List of the supported components](/extend/component/code-patterns/interface-3-supported-list.png)

-When creating one of the listed transformation's component,
+Now, when creating one of the listed transformation's component,
 then the [published](/extend/publish/) code pattern will be available in the select box.

 {: .image-popup}